DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 <img src = "https://user-images.githubusercontent.com/39016197/84828389-3895cd80-afe3-11ea-91a0-44567691a09e.png" width = 410 height = 280>

 Based on the above results, 3 clusters doesn't fair any better.
 The K-Means analysis still has a tough time deciding on which games are wins and which games on losses.
+To be fair, we can't exactly expect great results when we are clustering 2 categories into 3 clusters, but it never hurts to run a code and learn by experience.
 With that said, I'll continue my analysis while only viewing the 2 clusters.

 <b> Shots & Goals for Home & Away Teams - Standardized Data </b><p></p>